biojava/biojava.github.io/_wikis/BioJava:Cookbook:SeqIO:GBtoFasta.md

 `           ns = RichObjectFactory.getDefaultNamespace();`

-`                       // Si può utilizzare uno qualsiasi dei metodi presenti nelle BioJava 1.6 API        `
+`               // You can use any of the convenience methods found in the BioJava 1.6 API`
 `                       RichSequenceIterator rsi = RichSequence.IOTools.readINSDseqDNA(br, ns);`

-`                       //Se un file contiene più sequenze è possibile utilizzare un iteratore per leggerle tutte`
+`           // Since a single file can contain more than a sequence, you need to iterate over`
+`           // rsi to get the information.`
 `                       while (rsi.hasNext()) {`
 `                           RichSequence seq = rsi.nextRichSequence();`
 `                           RichSequence.IOTools.writeFasta(new `